categulario/map_matching/README.rst

 [![MIT License](https://img.shields.io/github/license/categulario/map_matching.svg?color=blue)](https://github.com/categulario/map_matching/blob/master/LICENSE.md)

-My implementation of the map matching algorithm from [this article](https://www.researchgate.net/publication/308856380_Fast_Hidden_Markov_Model_Map-Matching_for_Sparse_and_Noisy_Trajectories).
+My implementation of the map matching algorithm from [this article](https://www.researchgate.net/publication/308856380_Fast_Hidden_Markov_Model_Map-Matching_for_Sparse_and_Noisy_Trajectories) (Althought with some modifications).
 The goal is to get the streets from a gps track.

 This is how it looks like:
 ![image](http://categulario.tk/map_matching_result.png)